cogent3/cogent3/doc/examples/reuse_results.rst

     NineBande    root    0.11       1.57
      DogFaced    root    0.18       1.57...

-:Note: A parameter rich model applied to a small data set is unreliable.
+.. note:: A parameter rich model applied to a small data set is unreliable.